Wallace-Chen/ngCMSHCALMap/README.md

 ./HCALLMapAnalyzer RunMode
 ```

-The valid RunMode are: HBHEHFVME, HBHEHFuTCA, HOVME, ngHFuTCA, ngHEuTCA
+The valid RunMode are: HBHEHFVME, HBHEHFuTCA, HOVME, ngHEuTCA, ngHFuTCA

 Plots To be fixed: HBHE VME FE vs BE plot, crate 0 not showed, fpga how to show in letter ?